xavidop/alexa-entities/README.md

 # Alexa Entities

 In Alexa Live 2020, the Amazon Alexa Team launched a feature called Alexa Entities.
 This feature is aimed to use the Alexa Graph Knowledge to retrieve extra information from some Built-in Slots like places, actors, people, etc. After a year, this feature has been launched in more locales including Spanish, German, French and Italian.
-Wew!
-With Alexa Entities you don't need to access to external API to get some extra data.
+Whew!
+With Alexa Entities, you don't need to access external API to get some extra data.
 Each entity will provide an URL from the Alexa Knowledge graph where you can get that information.

 <!-- TOC -->